ColeNikol/Random-Ads-Manager/README.md

 [ad format].js javascript files randomly picks and displays responsive image ads depending of the ad format chosen.
-When you place the code on your site for an ad format you call that /js file popupAd.js adds a pop up ad in the right bottom corner.
+When you place the code on your site for an ad format you call that /js file
+  - USE OF DEFAULT /ads/ or ABSOLUTE PATHS IS SUGGESTED (http://yoursite.com/ads/) to avoid any problems! popupAd.js adds a pop up ad in the right bottom corner.
 Pop-up shows and closses in intervals so you'll have to edit the times

-You can modify the existing ad formats to suit your needs, buy me a coffee to do it for you or create another ad format
+Can modify the existing ad formats to suit your needs, buy me a coffee to do it for you or create another ad format

 logout.php - saves the settings and logs out clearing the session